Kelash-kumar/Backend-The-EndGame/README.md

   - Express supports dynamic routing using parameters.
 Example: `app.get('/profile/:username', getHandler)`, where `:username` is accessed using `req.params.username`.

 ## EJS Setup:
+EJS (Embedded JavaScript) is a template engine for Express.js that allows you to generate dynamic HTML pages. creating the ejs files with `.ejs` extension.
 - **EJS (Embedded JavaScript):**
   - A template engine for Express.js that allows dynamic HTML page generation.